History of China–United States relations: Civil War in Mainland China

-After World War II ended in 1945, the hostility between the Nationalists and the Communists exploded into the open Chinese Civil War.
-President Truman dispatched General George Marshall to China to mediate, but the Marshall Mission was not successful.
+President Truman dispatched General George Marshall to China to mediate the Civil War, but the Marshall Mission was not successful.
 In February 1948, Marshall, now Secretary of State, testified to Congress in secret session that he had realized from the start that the Nationalists could never defeat the Communists in the field, so some sort of negotiated settlement was necessary or else the United States would have to fight the war.
 He warned: